Saghen/blink.cmp/doc/configuration/keymap.md

 ## Presets

-Set the preset to `none` to disable the presets
+Set the preset to `'none'` to disable the presets

 ### `default`